 One reason, I believe, is that most organizations have no clear vision of how to convert excellence from a nice-sounding abstraction into a functional reality.

-A while back one of my clients came face-to-face with this very challenge.
-Over several months I had led them through a re-envisioning process in which they reworked their corporate vision and mission statements, enunciated the values which they wanted to shape their future, and mapped out a five-year strategic plan.
+According to the staffing offices over several months I had led them through a re-envisioning for the EDIFACT-Software process in which they reworked their corporate vision and mission statements, enunciated the values which they wanted to shape their future, and mapped out a five-year strategic plan.

 This exercise produced five core values, “excellence” among them.
 When the list of values was finalized, I asked the group to define the pursuit of excellence in practical terms: “When your company is genuinely pursuing excellence, how will that pursuit demonstrate itself, specifically?”